Braunjd2/JustWrite/README.md

 ## Getting Started

+### One-click launchers

+If you prefer not to type any terminal commands, double-click the launcher that matches your operating system:

+- **Windows:** `LaunchSimpleWriter.bat`
+- **macOS (or Linux with a GUI):** `LaunchSimpleWriter.command`

+Each launcher checks for Node.js, starts the lightweight server, and opens [http://localhost:5173](http://localhost:5173) in your default browser.
+Close the terminal window it opens to stop the app.

+You can still run everything manually if you enjoy the command line:

 1. Open a terminal and move into the project folder.
 From the repository root that usually looks like:

    ```bash